kdegeek/nextcloud-door-estimator/MIGRATION.md

 - Rewrote all component tests for Vue 3.
 - Removed all React and related dependencies.
 - Updated documentation to reflect the new stack.

+---

+## 📄 Documentation Update Summary

+- Added explicit note that Node.js v16+ is required to build the Vue 3 frontend.
+- Provided a one-liner for installing Node.js v16+ in containers.
+- Updated documentation for clarity and reproducibility.